geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-08-18/meeting-transcript.md

 so that symbolic can find those simplifications.

 ##### **Chenyu** [[00:43:43](https://www.youtube.com/watch?v=6EDbdI_m73o&t=2623)]
 So in general, I think it's good to make sure that you make the simplification rules more complete.
-But also, I heard shape tracker is going to be removed soon.
+But also, I heard ShapeTracker is going to be removed soon.

 ##### **Geohot** [[00:43:54](https://www.youtube.com/watch?v=6EDbdI_m73o&t=2634)]
 No, but I requested this.
-So the task is not to improve shape tracker.
-The task is to make sure that, so when we remove shape tracker, you're basically going to get the same patterns, and symbolic's going to have to do them, because we're not going to have merge views anymore.
+So the task is not to improve ShapeTracker.
+The task is to make sure that, so when we remove ShapeTracker, you're basically going to get the same patterns, and symbolic's going to have to do them, because we're not going to have merge views anymore.
 Yeah, that's fine.
 Yeah, and that's the project key.
 Yeah, I think you captured it correctly.

 ##### **Sieds Lykles** [[00:44:18](https://www.youtube.com/watch?v=6EDbdI_m73o&t=2658)]
 Yeah.
-So I mean, what I'm doing now is just one shape tracker that's simplified and the other one that's not.
+So I mean, what I'm doing now is just one ShapeTracker that's simplified and the other one that's not.
 And then when you do, when you generate the indexing from the unsimplified one, you want to make sure that it simplifies with symbolic.
 This is right.

 ##### **Geohot** [[00:44:39](https://www.youtube.com/watch?v=6EDbdI_m73o&t=2679)]
-And it's good to do this before shape tracker goes away.
+And it's good to do this before ShapeTracker goes away.
 So that we've, yeah.

 ##### **Chenyu** [[00:44:43](https://www.youtube.com/watch?v=6EDbdI_m73o&t=2683)]
 So my experience.
-Doing the first version of this, when we initially remove symbolic and use the rewriting rules for symbolic, is to make sure you have a script that generates the diff between the one you two just mentioned, the width and the old method with shape tracker math, and the new method with only symbolic rules, and have a matrix to track.
+Doing the first version of this, when we initially remove symbolic and use the rewriting rules for symbolic, is to make sure you have a script that generates the diff between the one you two just mentioned, the width and the old method with ShapeTracker math, and the new method with only symbolic rules, and have a matrix to track.
 Having an easier way to see what's left not done, help you to figure out what was missing a lot easier.
 Yeah.
 I remember there was some like.

 ##### **Sieds Lykles** [[00:45:24](https://www.youtube.com/watch?v=6EDbdI_m73o&t=2724)]
 I mean, I think the hardest part is going to be the valid actually.
 But I think there's not that much missing to get the sort of diffs